JohnFunkCode/ProgrammingChurch/README.md

 ***
-## April 15h Session - Wrap up Flask Pi LED Contraption & Start our first IoT Project
+## April 15 Session - Wrap up Flask Pi LED Contraption
 We've spent several weeks getting our Flask based Pi Contraption that flashes LEDs by using a clean object design and an HTML interface.
 That's actually quite an accomplishment.
 It's non-trivial and it has many apects of a real-world project built into it!!!!
 Great Job!

 #### Exercise - Mobile responsive CSS